openebs/website/docs/versioned_docs/version-2.11.0/deprecated/ugcstor.md

          - debug       # Add this line
 ```

-### Upgrading the software version of a cStor volume
+### Upgrading the software version of a cStor volume {#Upgrading-the-software-version-of-a-cStor-volume}

 The steps are mentioned in Upgrade section.
 For upgrading cStorVolume, ensure that cStor Pool image is support this cStor volume image.
 It should also recommended to upgrade the corresponding pool before upgrading cStor volume.
-The steps for upgrading the cStor volume can be find from [here](/docs/next/upgrade.html).
+The steps for upgrading the cStor volume can be find from [here](/docs/user-guides/upgradel).

-### Provisioning sample application with cStor
+### Provisioning sample application with cStor {#Provisioning-sample-application-with-cstor}

 Before provisioning an application ensure that all the below mentioned steps are carried out: